Alfred Mynn: Legacy

 Mynn is commemorated in Bearsted Kent, where the house in which he lived, Mount Pleasant, can be found.
 The village sign is a depiction of him, and the local pub, The Lion of Kent, is named after him.

-He is a fictional character in the historical novel Flashman's Lady.
-The main character Harry Flashman plays cricket with him several times.
+He appears in the historical novel Flashman's Lady.
+The main character, the fictional Harry Flashman, plays cricket with Mynn several times.